Jomer Raja Dilo Bor

-Jomer Raja Dilo Bor (Bengali: যমের রাজা দিল বর; transl: Lord Yama gives a boon) is a Bengali Film starring Abir Chatterjee & Payel Sarkar in lead roles.
+Jomer Raja Dilo Bor (Bengali: যমের রাজা দিল বর; transl: Lord Yama gives a boon) is a Bengali-language romantic fantasy comedy film starring Abir Chatterjee & Payel Sarkar in lead roles.
 The film is a surreal romantic comedy directed by Abir Sengupta.
 Previously Raima Sen was roped in for the project but later Payel Sarkar replaced her.
 Anupam Roy did the music for this film.

 Synopsis

 Ria Bannerjee Payel Sarkar is an author who hates men from the core of her heart.
 She thinks that men only have a body, they don’t have a soul.
 For obvious reasons she doesn’t want to get married, but destiny makes her meet the ultimate Mr. Right called Deb Das which is played by Abir Chatterjee.

 They have a perfect marriage.
 But, fate has other plans for her.
 On the very first morning after her marriage, Ria finds her husband Deb dead.
 Destiny’s plans do not end here.
 She soon finds her way to Yamlok and is now face to face with Yamraj to get her husband back from the God of death Himself.
 But the bor or boon that the Yamraj gives to Ria changes her and Deb’s life forever.
 In the end they get together after all.